I'm a provider

 Please wait while you are redirected.

 Meniscal allografts and other meniscal implants (eg, collagen or polyurethane) are intended to improve symptoms and reduce joint degeneration in patients who have had a total or partial resection of the meniscus.

 Historically, the role of normal meniscal cartilage was greatly under appreciated, and until some 30 years ago, torn and damaged menisci were routinely excised.
 However, it is now known that the menisci are an integral structural component of the human knee, functioning to absorb shocks and providing load sharing, joint stability, congruity, proprioception, and lubrication and nutrition of the cartilage surfaces.
 Total and partial meniscectomy frequently result in degenerative osteoarthritis.
 The integrity of the menisci is particularly important in knees in which the anterior cruciate ligament (ACL) has been damaged.
 In these situations, the menisci act as secondary stabilizers of anteroposterior and varus-valgus translation.
-With this greater understanding, the surgical principles of treating torn or damaged menisci evolved to their repair and preservation whenever possible.
+With this greater understanding, the surgical principles of treating torn or damaged menisci evolved to favor repair and preservation whenever possible.

 Meniscal allograft transplantation has been investigated in patients with a previous meniscectomy, or in patients who require a total or near total meniscectomy for irreparable tears.
 There are three (3) general groups of patients who have been treated with meniscal allograft transplantation: